 Rameshwaram, a beautiful little island known for its religious significance, connected to the mainland with legendary bridges is one of the few destinations that I just couldn’t get enough of.
-The island, covering just 67 square kilometers offers so many contrasting experiences – from hyperactive gigantic temples to the church ruins of a destroyed city, from deathly black salt sea waters to tranquil turquoise beaches water, from stretches of empty roads to the ever turisty bridges, this small town has it all.
+The island, covering just 67 square kilometers offers so many contrasting experiences – from hyperactive gigantic temples to the church ruins of a destroyed city, from deathly black salt sea waters to tranquil turquoise beaches water, from stretches of empty roads to the ever touristy bridges, this small town has it all.
 We stayed in Rameshwaram for 3 days and here are the dos and don’ts of this magical place.

 Apart from being a popular tourist destination, Rameshwaram is a mega holy place for Hindus and sees multitudes of buses carrying pilgrims in and out daily.
 This, funnily enough, creates a dearth of normal rooms.
-There are either big halls with the capacity of 50-100 people, or very ordinary rooms with tariffs north of 700.
+There are either big halls with the capacity of 50-100 people or very ordinary rooms with tariffs north of 700.

 So, Rameshwaram is one the Char Dhams of Hindus, and some people consider it as sacred as Varanasi.
-There are 64 sacred spots in the island, most of which are in the form of tanks, holy tanks.
+There are 64 sacred spots on the island, most of which are in the form of tanks, holy tanks.
 So you will repeatedly see some people (volunteers) pouring buckets of waters over many people (pilgrims).

 Of the pilgrim sites, the Ramansathswamy temple will amaze you with its sheer size and complex design.
-Though you can see a lot of pictures of this temple, these days, any kind of electronic equipment is not allowed in temple, so good luck with your photography.
-Another impressive one is the Agniteertham where, a lot of people can be seen taking a holy dip in the sea water under huge gates like structure.
+Though you can see a lot of pictures of this temple, these days, any kind of electronic equipment is not allowed in the temple, so good luck with your photography.
+Another impressive one is the Agniteertham where a lot of people can be seen taking a holy dip in the sea water under huge gates like structure.
 Rest of the teerthams (the remaining 62 to be precise), do not have much to offer apart from tonnes of peace, and hence are easily skippable.

-Tripadvisor rates Dhanushkhodi beach as the best place in Rameshwaram, but its not the beach as much as the ruins of Dhanushkhodi town that we found interesting.
+Tripadvisor rates Dhanushkhodi beach as the best place in Rameshwaram, but it’s not the beach as much as the ruins of Dhanushkhodi town that we found interesting.

 The beach, beware, is not beautiful in the usual sense, that is, great for swimming and having great views.
-It’s beauty comes from the sense of an ending you get there.
-It is a long & narrow sandbar, surrounded by water on sides (backwater on one and the ocean on another) that runs for a good long 6km till the sangam point (also known as the Ram Setu point open only in April).
+Its beauty comes from the sense of an ending you get there.
+It is a long & narrow sandbar, surrounded by water on sides (backwater on one and the ocean on another) that runs for a good long 6km till the Sangam point (also known as the Ram Setu point open only in April).
 You will generally find nobody on this beach.
 There is very strong wind, and the beaches sand is covered with wild grass.
 That’s my idea of a sense of an ending.

-And if a beautiful beach is what you are looking for then Ariyaman beach is the place for you (don’t go with the tripadvisor rating).
+And if a beautiful beach is what you are looking for then Ariyaman beach is the place for you (don’t go with the TripAdvisor rating).
 Ask for the Vivekananda Mandapam near Pamban town, and ride through the narrow roads till you reach the small temple there.
 Behind this temple is one the prettiest beach of mainland India.
 The turquoise colored water is crystal clear and very quiet, that is, almost zero waves.
 There is a small village of 20 houses or so, on the far end with a few boats, that only add to the charm of this beach.
 Vivekananda had a thing for locating great spots and this is definitely among his best finds.
-Must must visit, and a great camping site too.
+Must visit, and a great camping site too.

 Today, surprisingly, among its old & protected ruins, is settled a village in abject poverty.
 In fact, it was a little heartbreaking to be in such a beautiful place, yet witnessing people living in such harsh conditions.

-For reaching Dhanushkhodi, you have to book a seat in a bus/jeep that charges 100-200 per head and gives a joy ride of a lifetime.
+For reaching Dhanushkhodi, you have to book a seat in a bus/jeep that charges 100-200 per head and gives a joyride of a lifetime.
 Or else you can walk 7km.